nodejs/node/benchmark/README.md

 ```

 In the output, _improvement_ is the relative improvement of the new version,
-hopefully this is positive. _significant_ tells if there is enough
+hopefully this is positive. _confidence_ tells if there is enough
 statistical evidence to validate the _improvement_.
 If there is enough evidence
 then there will be at least one star (`*`), more stars is just better. **However
 if there are no stars, then you shouldn't make any conclusions based on the